rigrergl/nlp_portfolio/NLP-Resume.md

 - Deep learning models, including RNN and various types of CNN with different embedding techniques
 - Reading and analyzing research papers to stay updated with the latest advancements in NLP
 - Applying NLP knowledge to create a chatbot capable of carrying on a limited conversation in a specific domain using a knowledge base and information gathered from the user
+- Working with Vector Database and integrating them with Large Language Models such as ChatGPT to provide a more meaningful and personalized user experience

 ## Soft Skills
 - Ability to present experiments and research findings in a concise and informative way